Arytur/Spotify-data/README.md

 # Spotify-data
 Django project based on Spotify API.

+Work in progress - some part of the app does not work.

 ![Image](https://github.com/Arytur/Spotify-data/blob/master/spot1.png?raw=true)

 With this application it is possible to requests data from Spotify such as: